The NightWatch

 A typical day in the life of a NightWatch intercessor begins in the early afternoon and ends after leaving the prayer room at 6am.
-The NightWatch is a diverse group of IHOPKC staff, interns, and students from all stages of life, from single young adults to families with children.
+The NightWatch is a diverse group of IHOPKC staff, community and visitors from all stages of life, from single young adults to families with children.

 Standing by Night in the House of the Lord